We want to help each of our Upper School students live a life of physical fitness, healthy nutrition, and responsible decision-making.

 Accordion

 The Upper School sophomore course aims to provide students with opportunities to learn how to be physically and mentally well.
 Students will be exposed to a variety of lifetime sports and activities as well as fitness exercises that aim to provide stress release to each student.
-Yoga and Pilates will be incorporated throughout the curriculum as well as guided meditation and self-defense.
-Students will also learn new workouts in the weight room and different fitness workouts they can use outside of the classroom.
-Lifetime sports that will be taught include, but are not limited to, golf, tennis, ultimate frisbee, cornhole, softball, and bowling.
+There is an option to take 10th grade PE during the summer for students who wish to complete this requirement early.

 This course takes a holistic approach to wellness and encourages students to become active participants in maintaining and/or improving their health.
 Topics include: physical activity; nutrition; stress management; drug education; healthy relationships and sex education; and suicide prevention and awareness training.